franciscolopez-bit/nwso-hnwso-optimization/README.md

-# nws-hnws-optimization
+# nwso-hnwso-optimization
-Reference implementations of NWS and H-NWS
+Reference implementations of NWSO and H-NWSO